Augmentation varieties and disk potentials I: Regularization

 with vanishing at the endpoints; there are no such solutions.
 In the case without endpoints $T_e \cong \R$ that may occur in a broken trajectory, transversality follows from the Morse-Smale assumption on the Morse function $f_\white$.
 On the other hand, $D_{u_e}$ has kernel isomorphic to $T_{u_e(z)} L$ for any point $z \in T_e$, via evaluation.

-It remains to show that the matching conditions are transversally cut out.
-Consider a tree $\Gamma_0 \subset \Gamma$ such that for each vertex $v \in \Ver(\Gamma_0)$, the component $u_v := u |S_v$ is vertical.
+.1in {\em Step 5: The matching conditions are transversally cut out. } Consider a tree $\Gamma_0 \subset \Gamma$ such that for each vertex $v \in \Ver(\Gamma_0)$, the component $u_v := u |S_v$ is vertical.
 The argument of the previous section shows that such configurations are transversally cut out if each $S_v$ is a disk or sphere and $\Gamma_0$ is a tree: Let $u_0$ denote the restriction of $u$ to $S_0$ and $\ker(D_{u_0})'$ the kernel of the linearized operator acting on sections without matching conditions enforced at the nodes of $S_0$.
 By the previous paragraph $\ker(D_{u_0})'$ is a sum of factors of $\C \oplus T_{p \circ u(C)} Y$ for each sphere component and $\R \oplus T_{p \circ u(C)} \Pi$ for each disk component.
 Transversality is equivalent to the condition that the map

 is surjective.
 This follows from an induction (for each connected component of the subset $S_0$ of the domain $S$ on which the horizontal projection of the map is constant).
 For each such component, the induction starts with vertices $v \in \Ver(\Gamma_0)$ contained in terminal edges of $\Gamma_0$, so that the corresponding disk $S_v$ has a single node $w(e) \in S_v$ represented by an edge $e$ in $\Gamma_0$.
 Surjectivity of the linearized evaluation map for this component $S_v$ implies that the matching condition at $w(e)$ is cut out transversally; the inductive hypothesis then implies that the remaining matching conditions are transversally cut out.